What are Composites and What Is a Composite Material?

 This method allows for larger, more complex parts to be manufactured compared to hand lamination and wet bagging methods.
 In addition, part quality and consistency is improved as resin uniformity and the curing cycle are more closely regulated between parts.
 This method is suited for both small and large production runs and is increasingly being automated.
 This method has many variants such as Resin Transfer Molding (RTM), Vacuum Assisted Resin Transfer Molding (VARTM), and Resin Injection Molding (RIM) which all have similar processes but differ in how and when the resin is injected and distributed.
-Increasingly, a matching male and female mold technique is being employed in fully automated settings to allow labor and consumables such as vacuum bagging film to be reduced.
+Increasingly, a matching male and female mold technique is being employed in fully automated settings to allow labour and consumables such as vacuum bagging film to be reduced.

 Autoclave cure techniques are most commonly used with pre-impregnated (prepreg) reinforcement material such as prepreg carbon fiber when very high quality parts are required.
 This form of material has an un-catalyzed resin film which is applied to one or both sides of the reinforcement material by the manufacturer.
 This material is always stored in a climate controlled environment as the resin is catalyzed by heat.
 These materials have a prescribed shelf-life.